 (b) allocate any payment made by the Customer to such of the Goods (or the goods supplied under any other contract between the Customer and the Company) as the Company may think fit (notwithstanding any purported allocation by the Customer).

 6.1 Delivery shall take place when the Company delivers the Goods to the Delivery Location.
-On delivery the Customer shall sign a proof of delivery.
+On delivery the Customer, or its representative, shall sign a proof of delivery.

 6.2 Time for delivery is stated as accurately as possible but is not guaranteed and time is not of the essence for delivery (unless previously agreed by the Company).
 The Company shall use its reasonable endeavours to deliver on the stated delivery date but shall not be liable for the consequences of any delay in delivery or failure to deliver where such delay or failure is caused by industrial dispute or by any cause beyond the reasonable control of the Company.
 The Company may deliver the Goods in advance of the quoted delivery date upon giving reasonable notice to the Customer.

 6.3 No delay by the Company in delivering the Goods shall entitle the Customer to reject any delivery or repudiate the Contract.
 Where the Goods are to be delivered in instalments, each delivery shall constitute a separate Contract and failure by the Company to deliver any one or more of such instalments in accordance with these Conditions or any claim by the Customer in respect of any one or more instalments shall not entitle the Customer to treat the Contract as a whole as repudiated.